List of sports video games featuring Mario

 There have been numerous sports games featuring Mario characters, based, among others, on tennis, golf, baseball, soccer, and various sports featured in the Olympic Games.

 The Mario Kart and F1 series are not included in this list.

 Tennis games

-While Mario appeared in Tennis as a referee, he first starred as a player in the Virtual Boy game Mario's Tennis, developed by Nintendo R&D1.
+While Mario appeared in Tennis as a chair umpire, he first starred as a player in the Virtual Boy game Mario's Tennis, developed by Nintendo R&D1.
 Like the Mario Golf series, the games have been developed by Camelot Software Planning since the Nintendo 64 instalment.